cybrown/redis-clone-claude/README.md

 mvn test
 ```

-These tests will start the server, run various commands using the Lettuce Redis client, and verify the results.
+These tests will start the server on a random available port, run various commands using the Lettuce Redis client, and verify the results.
+Using a random port ensures that the tests don't conflict with any existing Redis servers or other processes that might be using the default Redis port.

 ## Connecting to the Server